 Patrolmen Harvey and White were able to pry the pistol out of Harrington’s hand and, with great difficulty, get him to the Hammond Street Station.

 Hazen took Lieutenant Parker to his residence on Baum Street where he was attended to by Doctors Dandridge and Foster.
 The seriousness of the wound to Lieutenant Parker’s shoulder was immediately apparent.
 The doctors determined that, at best, he would not have use of his arm and that he was in danger of succumbing to the wound.
 He died eight days later at 12:30 a.m. on the morning of May 4, 1856.
 Immediately thereafter, a vigilante mob attempted to take Harrington from the jail, but they were unsuccessful.

-He left a wife, Lucy (33), and two daughters, Julia Parker and Mary E. Parker His funeral was held from his home on Baum Street on May 6, 1856.
-The entire police force and nearly all municipal and county officials attended.
-Lieutenant Parker was buried in Section 52, Lot 161, Space 1, Spring Grove Cemetery.
+Lieutenant Parker was survived by his wife, Lucy Parker (33), and two daughters, Julia Parker and Mary E. Parker.
+His funeral was held from his home on Baum Street on May 6, 1856.
+Being the highest-ranking Cincinnati officer to be killed to that point, the entire police force and nearly all municipal and county officials attended.
+Lieutenant Parker was buried in Spring Grove Cemetery.

-This narrative was revised on April 20, 2013, by retired Cincinnati Lieutenant Stephen R. Kramer.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
-If anyone has information, artifacts, archives, or images regarding this officer or the incident, please contact the Greater Cincinnati Police Museum at email@example.com.
+If you known of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.